-Heart set on a natural diamond but you're not convinced a freshly mined stone is for you?
-Well guess what, a diamond is forever so there are plenty of vintage stones around waiting for the next chapter in their heirloom story.
+Have your heart set on a natural diamond but you're not convinced a freshly mined stone is for you?
+Well, a diamond is forever so there are plenty of vintage stones around waiting for the next chapter in their heirloom story.
 Maybe you even have a family stone that only needs a new setting to reflect your unique story.
 Vintage stones can be recut and repolished but actually I love the subtlety of the older diamond cuts that were designed to sparkle in candlelight.

 There is still one more option too - laboratory grown diamonds.
 These are real diamonds in every way, exactly the same as a natural diamond bar one thing - mother nature did not grow them, we did.
 Often touted as the most environmentally friendly diamond option, it is important to note that it takes a massive amount of energy to grow a diamond.
 Some laboratories are offsetting this by using renewable clean energy.
 A laboratory grown stone should always be disclosed to you and should also cost you quite a bit less than it's natural counterpart.

 Your unique story and your perfect stone.
 Get in touch here to design your future heirloom or just for some friendly advice.